June 12, 2025

 Join us on Zoom this weekend.

-Here's what will be happening on Sunday, February 9 at 2 p.m.
+Here's what will be happening on Sunday, May 4 at 2 p.m.

 We'll meet on Zoom.
 Bring something to share.
+This is the first week of this month's theme: Masters: Neil Young

 Here's a link to get to the workshop: